MTjody/word-scraper/README.md

-# word-scraper
+# Word Scraper

-Scrape for words
+Uses Puppeteer to scrape a specific page for Swedish nouns.
+Using the nouns for reasons...